 - Be careful near roads - never run out from behind parked vans or lorries as you could be knocked down and injured.

 - Keep clear of equipment - You may see diggers, lorries, pipes and other equipment, but don’t be tempted - steer clear and don’t touch!

 - Obey ‘Danger’ signs - reservoirs and treatment works can be very dangerous places, so stay well away and always obey the warning signs.

-Patricia concludes: “I am also asking the local community to be vigilant against vandalism at NI Water sites over the summer months.
-This damage can cause major delays in work schedules aimed at providing local communities with a vital service; valuable time and money is wasted repairing such damage.
+Cathy concludes, “I am also asking the local community to be vigilant against vandalism at NI Water sites this period.
+This damage can cause major delays in work schedules aimed at providing local communities with a vital service and valuable time and money is wasted repairing such damage.